energietransitie/needforheat-boiler-monitor-hardware/README.md

-# NeedForHeat Boiler Module hardware
+# NeedForHeat Boiler Monitor hardware

-This repository contains the open hardware design files for the NeedForHeat Boiler Module hardware, which consists of PCB and 3D printable enclusures for:
+This repository contains the open hardware design files for the NeedForHeat Boiler Monitor hardware, which consists of PCB and 3D printable pipeclamps for:

 * BASE module for the [M5Stack CoreInk device](https://shop.m5stack.com/collections/m5-controllers/products/m5stack-esp32-core-ink-development-kit1-54-elnk-display);
 * Thermostat Cable Splitter module, which is inserted by the subject in the signal path between boiler and thermostat;